v0rt3xh/SubGroupVis/README.md

 ## Similarity Subgrouper

-The tool determine similar or different subgroups for the input group using a clustering-based model.
+The tool determines similar or different subgroups for the input group using a clustering-based model.
 In the interactive demo, you can explore possible reasons behind the similarity or dissimilarity.
 Depend on your interests, you can select different subgroups.
-You may switch bewteen two types of visualizations: scatter plots and histograms.
+You may switch between two types of visualizations: scatter plots and histograms.

 ## Getting Started